-The Neighborhood Services Section of the Police Department enforces codes, laws, and regulations for the abatement of substandard housing conditions and blight issues.
-Code enforcement statistics Neighborhood Services Section provide a sense of the number of units that may need renovation, rehabilitation, or replacement in the city.
+The Neighborhood Services Section of the Police Department enforces codes, laws, and regulations for the abatement of substandard housing conditions and blight enforcement issues.
+Code statistics from the Neighborhood Services Section provide a sense of the number of units that may need renovation, rehabilitation, or replacement in the city.
 As shown in Table HE-23, the Neighborhood Services Division processed 234,924 housing code enforcement cases over the past 17 years at an average of about 14,683 cases each year.
-The most common housing violations are deferred maintenance issues like plumbing worn/deteriorated materials, and lack of weather protection.
+The most common housing violations are deferred maintenance issues like plumbing leaks, worn/deteriorated materials, and lack of weather protection.
 Others include structural problems, raw sewage, exposed wiring, and other exterior housing problems.
 The majority of housing cases usually take a minimum of 45 days to resolve depending on the amount and severity of the violations.